Russia

 First introduced in 1967, the BMP (Boyevaya Mashina Pyekhoty) represents a transition from the "armored personnel carrier" to the "infantry combat vehicle" in the Soviet and most Warsaw Pact armies.
 It has replaced the BTR-50P and complements the BTR-60PB in first-line motorized rifle units.

 The BMP-1 has an all-welded hull and a three-man crew with the driver seated at the front left, the commander to his rear and the gunner at the turret.
-The vehicle is amphibious, being propelled through the water by its tracks.
+To the rear of the turret are four large hatches in the roof of the troop compartment; two large exit doors are also in the rear.
+There are four firing ports in each side of the troop compartment and one in the left rear door.

 BMP-1